vijaykrishnavanshi/til/neo4j/install-neo4j-in-ubuntu.md

 # Install Neo4j in Ubuntu

-Step 0: To install Neo4j on Debian you need to make sure that you have Java 8 Runtime is installed.
+Step 0: To install Neo4j on Ubuntu you need to make sure that you have Java 8 Runtime is installed.

 These commands should do the trick.